michaelwhyte/videoFill/README.md

 ## tl;dr - How do I use this thing?

-Download and install it in your projoct folder, then call it on the video element that you want to fill in as the background of a container element.
+Download and install it in your project folder, then call it on the video element that you want to fill in as the background of a container element.
 See code below:

 ### HTML